 Making wise financial plans for retirement is essential if you want to enjoy your golden years without having to worry about making ends meet.
-Fortunately, if you plan ahead and plan well, you should be able to live richly long after you’ve left the workforce.
+This is especially true if you will be relying heavily on Social Security and don’t have much in retirement savings to fall back on.
+Fortunately, there are ways to live cheaply and stretch your dollars now so that you can eventually leave the workforce.

-Whether you’re close to retirement age or have a while to go, there are things you can do now to be financially successful in the future.
-Keep reading to get experts tips for achieving financial success.
+Whether you’re close to retirement age or have a while to go, these are things you can do now to be financially successful in the future.

 Spend Less Than You Earn